Fangcheng-Wang/crystmatch/docs/cli.md

 - `-i [SIZE]`, `--interact [SIZE]`

-    Interactively visualize each CSM using a 3D plot. `SIZE` specifies the radius of the cluster to display, which should not be larger than `4.0`.
+    Interactively visualize each CSM using a 3D plot. `SIZE` specifies the radius of the cluster to display, which we recommend to be smaller than `2.0`.
 Use `SIZE = 0` to display the cell contents only.
-Default is `1.5`.
+Default is `1.2`.

     !!! warning "Caveat"
         The interactive plot may not work properly in some environments, such as Windows Subsystem for Linux (WSL) or remote servers.